aofarrel/SRANWRP/wdl.md

 # WDL Information
+Note: You don't enter the Docker container and then run the WDL.
+Instead, you run the WDL, which then does bash stuff in the Docker container.

 **disk_size** (default: 50 gigabytes)
 What disk size to use.
 Treated as a maximum by GCP (including Terra) and a minimum by some other backends.